rnleach/elk/README.md

 ### Time
   The time related functions in this library do NOT account for local time or timezones.
 I almost always only need to work in the UTC timezone, so I don't worry about it.

-However, it is critical that early in main you call `setlocale(LC_ALL, "");` and always assume you're working in UTC.
+  In this library I also assume I'm working on a system that uses seconds since the unix epoch for the values it stores in time_t objects.
+This is checked in the tests, and if you run the tests on another system where that is not the case, they should fail.

-  Time is a very complicated subject, and robust libraries are rarely robust for all uses.
-There's government time (statutory), daylight savings, time zones, solar time, different calendar systems, and it goes on and on.
-I mostly (always?) work with scientific data that makes good sense in the UTC timezone.
+  Time is a very complicated subject, and robust libraries are rarely (if ever) robust for all uses.
+  There's government time (statutory), daylight savings, time zones, solar time, different calendar systems, leap seconds, and it goes on and on.
+I mostly (always?) work with scientific data that makes good sense in the UTC timezone, and I have yet to knowingly run into an issue with leap seconds.

   Know your time and what you need from it!
-THIS IS NOT A WIDELY APPLICABLE TIME LIBRARY.
+THE TIME FUNCTIONALITY IN THIS LIBRARY IS NOT WIDELY APPLICABLE.
 I don't even know if something like that exists.